-Lisa McLellan mentioned the movie Lorenzo’s oil after the post on building talent.
+Lisa McLellan, a regular reader and commenter, mentioned the movie Lorenzo’s oil after the post on building talent.
 Since I had no idea what she was talking about, I wiki’ed it.
 In a short moment I appreciated the profound difference between needing to lug my notebook (which was a yellow pad and pen, not some clever little thing with keyboard) to the SMU Science library where I spent the better part of my teen years and being able to sit in my office with the basic science at my finger tips.

 What a difference 10 years makes.
 So first, a shout out to Lisa for pushing a new research idea on me and second, God Bless you wiki writers.
 Wikipedia can’t replace the science library, but organizes just enough information to make a post.